la2050/archive/_projects/2016/community-based-comprehensive-sex-education.md

   - 'Money '
   - Volunteers
   - Publicity/awareness
+project_description: >-
+  Our innovative, age-appropriate, and culturally competent sexuality and health education programs educate and empower youth, families, and communities throughout Los Angeles to make healthy choices.
+As the largest community provider of classroom-based sex education and reproductive health services in Los Angeles, our programs forge the critical link between underserved populations and our health centers, increasing awareness of the need for medical care and knowledge of how to access services.
 project_impact: >-
   ["Healthcare access","Resilient communities","Residents receiving coordinated
   healthcare services","Prevalence of adverse childhood experiences"]